syd711/mephisto_ii/README.md

 Deployment
 --------

-Make sure that the deployment server is started on the raspberry.
+- Make sure that the deployment server is started on the raspberry.
+- Check the callete.properties for the target system.
+- Check the details of root pom.xml for the DeploymentArchiver.

 Then run:

 __mvn clean install -Pdeploy__